56 Beaver Street: Tucci era

-The restaurateur Oscar Tucci opened Oldelmonico Restaurant (also known as Oscar's Old Delmonico or Oscar's Old Del Monico) in the building in 1934.
-The restaurant initially occupied only the basement and first story, but it was expanded to the second story in 1935 after becoming a popular eatery.
-The restaurant was expanded in 1943 to the first story of 48–54 Beaver Street, which City Bank-Farmers Trust Company also owned.
+The restaurateur Oscar Tucci opened Oldelmonico Restaurant (also known as Oscar's Old Delmonico or Oscar's Old Del Monico) in the building in 1926 first as a speakeasy and small restaurant.
+By December 1934, after the repeal of Prohibition, Brown, Wheelock, Harris & Co. had sold a restaurant and bar in the basement and first story to Oscar Tucci.
+The restaurant was expanded to the second story in 1935 after becoming a popular eatery, and it was further enlarged in 1943 to the first story of 48–54 Beaver Street, which Oscar Tucci and City Bank-Farmers Trust Company owned.
 A subsidiary of the bank, 44 Beaver Street Corporation, filed plans in 1944 for a 33-story structure to be built on the Delmonico's site.
 Had this skyscraper been built, it would have been around 394 ft tall, and it would have contained about 550000 ft2 of space for offices, stores, and a restaurant.

 The building continued to be used as an office structure during the mid-20th century.
-In June 1953, the 44 Beaver Street Corporation sold the structures at 48–56 Beaver Street to the 47 Beaver Street Corporation.
-This corporation represented Tucci, who hired architect John J. Regan the following year to draw up plans for renovating the lobby and the second through eighth floors.
+In June 1953, the 44 Beaver Street Corporation (owned by Oscar Tucci) sold the structures at 48–56 Beaver Street to the 47 Beaver Street Corporation (owned by Mario Tucci & Mary Tucci).
+This corporation's management represented Tucci, who hired architect John J. Regan the following year to draw up plans for renovating the lobby and the second through eighth floors.
 The redesigned lobby was to contain marble walls, fluorescent lights, new elevator cabs, and a rebuilt staircase.
 Through the 1960s, the restaurant remained popular among those who worked in the Financial District.
 The restaurant's guests included Richard Nixon, who frequently dined there before he was elected as U.S. president.

-Tucci operated the restaurant at the building's base until his death in 1969.
+Tucci operated the restaurant at the building until his death in 1969.
 Mary Tucci and her brother Mario continued to run the restaurant into the 1970s.
-The Tucci family ultimately closed the restaurant in 1977 following the New York City fiscal crisis.
-By 1979, the New York Daily News had described the building as "empty and dark, although two gas lamps at its entrance still burn with a ghostly flicker".
+The Tucci family ultimately licensed the restaurant after 1977, following the New York City fiscal crisis.
+A New York Daily News article had described the building as "empty and dark, although two gas lamps at its entrance still burn with a ghostly flicker".
 Three years later, the restaurant space was still vacant; Jennifer Dunning of The New York Times said the space was "so empty and deserted that it seems unhaunted even by ghosts".